Wat Bang Phra: Before the tattoo

 A person wanting a tattoo will arrive at the temple around 8:00 AM.
-Before entering the temple, the person will purchase flowers and incense (70 Baht as of Feb 2011) as an offering to Buddha and to support the Wat.
+Before entering the temple, the person will purchase flowers, cigarettes (of Luang Phor Pern's favorite brand), and incense (150 Baht as of Nov 2022) as an offering to Buddha and to support the Wat.
 These offerings are then recycled back into the place where purchased and the money used for up-keep for the Wat.
 Upon removing your shoes and entering the Wat, a person will sit down in line.
+A number will be given to you after making your offering and you will be called up in this order.
 The offerings are kept in the center of the room.
 The tattoos are done in groups of about 20 people.
 When the previous group is complete, the monk blesses the next batch of offerings observed to be between 18 and 30.